conceptic-design/wp-base-coat/README.md

 # ConcepticDesign Base Coat

 A simple, boilerplate plugin to prepare new installs of Wordpress with my preferred settings.
-I also use it as a framework to develop plugins and add WP customizations.
+I also use it as a framework to develop plugins and add WP customizations to projects.

 ## Features

-* Removes avatars, month/year folders and xmlrpc
+* Removes month/year media folders, generator tags and xmlrpc
-* Disables comments across the website
+* Disables comments, avatars and emojis across the website to save overhead
 * Hooks in place both back/frontend functionality and adding custom CSS/JS
+* Set the default editor view to HTML

 ## Installation